-To honor her legacy, NCQA has established a fellowship program to train a new generation of health care quality leaders.
+To honor her legacy, NCQA established a fellowship program to train a new generation of health care quality leaders.
 The goal is for the fellow to work on critical issues related to health care quality, research and policy.
 These topics include behavioral health issues, patient-reported outcomes, patient engagement in healthcare, healthcare delivery transformation and measurement for vulnerable and diverse populations.

 The deadline to apply for this fellowship is quickly approaching.
 You can help NCQA recruit just the right person for the Torda Fellowship by passing along this blog and the information to your network of friends and colleagues who may be interested.

 It will be an unforgettable, invaluable experience for just the right person.
-Get all the details on how to apply here.